 Not sure if your activity meets the Thrive 5 criteria?
 Contact: firstname.lastname@example.org

-- Funds must be spent and receipts provided by March 15, 2021.
+- Funds must be spent and receipts kept to be used in the request for reimbursement process in Workday by December 20, 2021.

 - Manager/Head is aware and in support of initiative